GoogleCloudPlatform/document-intake-accelerator/utils/docai-wh/README.md

 ### Create OCR processor for extracting text data from the PDF forms
 - You can either use same project as used for DocAI Warehouse, or use an existing Project with a processor.
 - Create a processor to parse the documents, such as OCR processor.
-- Note down Processor ID
+- Note down Processor ID.

 ### Set Env Variables